HPV - Everything You Need to Know

-- Early membrane rupture, which means the amniotic sac surrounding the fetus breaks before labor begins, this can take place before 37 weeks of after, leading to preterm birth, increased risk of infection and abnormal fetal presentation.
+- In very rare cases, a baby can get HPV from its mother as it passes through the birth canal and develop oropharyngeal lesions.
+Early membrane rupture, which means the amniotic sac surrounding the fetus breaks before labor begins, this can take place before 37 weeks of after, leading to preterm birth, increased risk of infection and abnormal fetal presentation.

 - Premature birth, which means the baby is born before 37th week of pregnancy.
 In the long term, premature birth may lead to cerebral palsy, impaired learning, vision or hearing problems, psychological problems, and chronic health issues.

 More research is needed on the area of HPV and its associations with pregnancy complications.